ONLINE APPLICATIONS WILL BE

 Becoming a Registered Laboratory Animal Technician offers:

 - Higher quality animal care: Technicians with enhanced knowledge in laboratory animal science can dramatically improve the quality of animal care in Canada.

-- Career advancement: Achieving registered status can open doors to promotion and the opportunity to take on more varied tasks.
+- Career advancement: Achieving certification status can open doors to promotion and the opportunity to take on more varied tasks.